-If you are going to winterize your pool yourself, there are several useful videos that explain how to prepare and winterize your pool and your equipment along with our post on how to close your inground pool, which is slightly different than winterizing but still a useful guide.
+If you are going to winterize your pool yourself, there are several useful videos that explain how to prepare and winterize your pool and your equipment that can be of use.

-- Balance your water chemistry in the days leading up to closing your pool.
+- Balance your water chemistry in the days leading up to closing your pool and get it stable.